 Most of you must have used the command prompt at some point in time – whether just for the sake of trying out an experiment or fixing an issue like recovering the data after getting affected by a shortcut virus.
 But, what about PowerShell which came into existence later?
-What is the difference between powershell and cmd.
+What is the difference between PowerShell and cmd?

 Well, I’m sure – unless you are a power user with programming knowledge, you won’t have even bothered opening the PowerShell.
-But, can it be used as a replacement for command prompt?
+But, can it be used as a replacement for the command prompt?
 Is it only for the programmers or is it easy to get acquainted with?

 1. Command Prompt

-Command prompt is a command-line interpreter.
+The command prompt is a command-line interpreter.
 It exists on Windows since the introduction of Windows 95.
 At that time, it wasn’t called the – “Command Prompt” but just “cmd.exe” which let users interact with the operating system via certain commands.
 And, then with Windows NT, it was dubbed as – “Command Prompt”.

-Well, in theory, it was almost the same as COMMAND.COM (or popularly known as MS-DOS) with a lot of improvements onboard.
+Well, in theory, it was almost the same as COMMAND.COM (or popularly known as MS-DOS) with a lot of improvements on board.

 While the command prompt was technically a shell but it had a lot of drawbacks.
 First, the shell could not help automate all facets of GUI functionality.
-Second, it did not support creation of complex scripts.
+Second, it did not support the creation of complex scripts.